In Less Than 60 Seconds

 I consider myself a collector.
 I am not a dealer, distributor or the like.
 My passion and personal collection deals with PSA graded rookie cards of Hall of Famers.
 For me it’s all about collecting cards of the All-Time Greats of the game.

 Keeping It Real

 Here’s where the rubber meets the road for me.
-Let’s be real for a moment, something as innocent as sports card collecting can become all consuming and corrupt if we’re not careful.
+Let’s be real for a moment, something as innocent as sports card collecting can become all-consuming and corrupt if we’re not careful.
 There needs to be integrity in our sports card collecting.
-For example, we need to collect within a budget, we need to be mindful of collecting cards and our relationship with our significant other.
+For example, we need to collect within a budget, we need to be mindful and have a focus, a purpose to our collecting.
 I want to address topics like these in an effort to – keep it real.

 Topics of discussion in this category will include anything that is relevant to the theme of this blog.
 A catchall that enables me to talk about future Hall of Famers, hot topics, industry news, etc.